Need another category? Click here or call us at (866) 345-6784.

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

-New Mexico does not have statutes specifically pertaining to fence and boundary disputes.
+New Mexico does not have statutes specifically about fence and boundary disputes.
 Because of this, Las Cruces courts will apply common law principles to these cases.
 For example, a fence that runs along a property line is generally considered to be the responsibility of both property owners.
 In addition, the Las Cruces Municipal Code regulates the size, location, and maintenance of fences in the city.

 Try to Find a Solution with Your Neighbor